-In part, this is because you’ll never be able to find a paper test that adapts the difficulty level of your questions as you go along (unless you’re taking the GMAT at Hogwarts, in which case I guess I’d recommend continuing your Hogwarts education).
+In part, this is because you’ll never be able to find a paper test that adapts the difficulty level of your questions as you go along.
 The GMAT, after all, is a computer-adaptive test.

 The Value of Computer Adaptive Tests (CATs)

 Computer-adaptive practice tests do have great value for your GMAT preparation.
 They’re particularly good when you want to get a solid idea of where you stand score-wise in terms of your goal.
 However, remember that even the best practice test can’t predict your precise GMAT score, and your reaction to stress on the test day will also affect your scores.

 With that said, the more solid GMAT practice tests you take under test-like conditions (which do involve computers), the more realistic your practice test scores will be.

 The Value of Taking Other GMAT Practice Tests Online